Minoan

 cylindrical structures built of rubble and ordinarily not plastered on the

 interior.
-At
+At Knossos, three were

 At Gournia, the West facade had storerooms